Asian American Literature: Sources for Research

 University of Washington Press

 Publishing a wide variety of books in the humanities fields, the University of Washington Press web site has a subsection dedicated to their Asian American Studies books.
+This press has been especially key in keeping early primary literary sources in print.

 Asian American Studies Programs

 Interested in pursuing this field?
 Here are a few programs that you might want to check out.
 These sites generally supply additional useful links.
 Discuss these departments with people already in the field (like your professors) to get a better sense of what paths are available.
-You should also contact the departments to get the most up to date information about current faculty, requirments, how to apply, etc.
+You should also contact the departments to get the most up to date information about current faculty, requirements, how to apply, etc.

 San Jose State University